ocelot-cloud/website/content/docs/tutorials/self-hosting-example.md

 ### Server Reboots

 To ensure that the latest kernel and security updates are applied, you should reboot the server periodically, for example once a month.
 However, if you have FDE, you need to unlock the disk during boot, which requires you to unlock the encryption manually.
 You should be aware of this additional effort when choosing FDE.

+Reboots can be automated using a cron job.

 ### Install Docker